 Main Street Meats is my new Chattanooga restaurant obsession, and no wonder — It’s operated by the co-owners of Easy Bistro, which is my favorite ‘fancy’ restaurant in the city.
 In this airy, light-filled restaurant, enjoy incredible soups, meat and cheese plates, and sandwiches made with meats from local farms.
 My husband and I agreed the mediodia sandwich (swiss, smoked pork, ham, and orange marmalade) was out of this world and the soup of the day — brown butter sunchoke– just might be the best soup I’ve ever tasted.
 My son loved his chili cheese croissant dog, while my daughter devoured the burger.
 I’m in love.

 If you happen to be visiting Chattanooga on the first or last weekend of the month, you’ll definitely want to make time for a trip to the Lula Lake Land Trust, privately owned land with two beautiful waterfalls that’s open to the public twice a month.
 The hike to both waterfalls was easy for our ten-year-old — Just be sure to get a map when you sign in so that you don’t get turned around along the way.
-In the past, the gates have stayed open on public weekends until the parking lot is full — After that, visitors were out of luck.
-I’ve noticed you can now make reservations online now to visit, which is a much better system.
+In the past, the gates have stayed open on public weekends until the parking lot was full — After that, visitors were out of luck.
+I’ve noticed you can now make reservations online to visit, which is a much better system.
 Tickets are free, but a $15 per car donation is encouraged.
 You can also make reservations on the Lula Lake site for free guided 4-mile hikes, which I’m now eager to check out!